INAETICS/demonstrator/README.md

 4. Start cmake with either: `cmake -DCELIX_DIR=<celix-install-dir>`  ..  or: `ccmake  -DCELIX_DIR=<celix-install-dir>` .. to configure the project via the interactive menu
 5.   make all
 6.   make deploy
+7. Start seperate terminals to run the Producer, the opensplice Queue and the Processor
+    a) cd deploy/inaetics-demonstrator-producer
+    b) cd deploy/inaetics-demonstrator-opensplice-queue
-7.  cd deploy/inaetics-demonstrator
+    c) cd deploy/inaetics-demonstrator-processor
-8.  rm -rf .cache && sh run.sh.
-Celix Framework will be started ( a shell for controlling the bundles, the sample_queue, the producer and the processor) and you should see the Producer storing samples, the Processor retrieving samples and the Sample Queue Service logging all the operations.
-Equivalent deployment using remote services can be found within the according deploy folders inaetics-demonstrator-processor, inaetics-demonstrator-producer and inaetics-demonstrator-queue.
+8. Start the Producer, Queue and Processor in the terminals with: rm -rf .cache && sh run.sh.
+Celix Framework will be started and you should see the Producer storing samples, the Processor retrieving samples and the Sample Queue Service logging all the operations.
+9. For the demonstration of the distributed database, the queue can be stopped and started again.
+However to remain the data in the queue when the queue is stopped an other program must have domain participant for the same domain.
+For this purpose the program dds_daemon is delivered in this branch (demonstrator/dds_daemon).
+To build and start dds_daemon:
+    a) cd demonstrator/dds_daemon/queue
+    b) . ./release.com
+    c) cd bld
+    d) gmake all
+    e) cd ../exe
+    f) ./dds_daemon
+The application will start a connect to the domain 2147483647 (default domain)

+## Shortcomings
+This demonstration will only run as described above.
+It is not integrated yet in the demonstrator-cluster, where the bundles are executed on seperate nodes / virtual boxes.